Canon 800D vs Fujifilm GFX 100S

 Studio photographers will appreciate that the Fujifilm GFX 100S (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GFX 100S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 800D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 800D and GFX 100S can be found, respectively, in the Canon 800D Manual (free pdf) or the online Fujifilm GFX 100S Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 800D or the Fujifilm GFX 100S – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.